 The standard and reserve allocations are completed within a specified time frame to allow partners to respond in a timely manner.
 For all allocations, the HC publishes an allocation strategy, which specifies the sectors and activities eligible for funding.
 It is developed by OCHA in coordination with the relevant IASC sectors.
 The SHF Advisory Board reviews and endorses the allocation strategy paper.
-All allocations fit within the SHF positioning statement agreed with the Advisory Board each year.
+All allocations fit within the SHF 2020 Position Paper agreed with the Advisory Board each at the beginning of the year.